Google's Pixel Tablet with speaker charging dock costs $699 in Canada

 Finally, the Pixel Tablet, phones, earbuds, and watches work together to help you throughout your day.
 You can also easily connect your Pixel devices with each other and switch between them, and with Nearby Share, you can quickly and securely share photos, videos, contacts, links, and more between your Pixel Tablet and other nearby phones and laptops.

-The Pixel tablet starts at $699 and is available in Hazel and Porcelain colourways.
+The Pixel Tablet will be available to purchase on June 19th in Canada for $699 in Hazel and Porcelain colourways.
+Learn more about the tablet here.